enkidevs/curriculum/javascript/ecmascript-2015/number-extensions/binary-and-octal-notation.md

 0o377 // oct '255'
 ```

-You can use the method `.toString(r)` to convert numbers to hex/bin/oct:
+You can use the method `.toString(radix)` to convert numbers to hex/bin/oct:

 ```javascript
 (255).toString(16); // 'ff' in hex